alebairos/xfutebol/singleboard-manual.md

 # 4.1 Piece Movements

-In "xfutebol," each piece type has unique movement abilities, reflecting their roles in a soccer game.
-Understanding these movement rules is crucial for strategic gameplay.
+The movement abilities in "xfutebol" are tailored to each piece type, reflecting their roles on a soccer field.
+Mastery of these movements is crucial for strategic gameplay.

 ## Attacker
-- **Forward Movement**: Can move up to 2 squares forward, mirroring an attacker's role in advancing towards the opponent's goal.
+- **Forward Movement**: Moves up to 2 squares forward.
-- **Lateral and Backward Movement**: Has the ability to move 1 square to the sides and 1 square backward, allowing for strategic repositioning.
+- **Lateral and Backward Movement**: Can move 1 square to the sides and 1 square backward.

 ## Defender
-- **Backward Movement**: Specializes in defensive play, capable of moving up to 2 squares backward.
+- **Backward Movement**: Specializes in moving up to 2 squares backward.
-- **Forward and Lateral Movement**: Can move 1 square forward and 1 square to the sides, suitable for defensive maneuvers and supporting the midfield.
+- **Forward and Lateral Movement**: Moves 1 square forward and 1 square to the sides.

 ## Midfielder
-- **Side Movement**: Excels in lateral control, moving up to 2 squares to the sides.
+- **Side Movement**: Can move 2 squares to the sides.
-- **Forward and Backward Movement**: Can move 1 square forward and 1 square backward, enabling them to support both offensive and defensive plays.
+- **Forward and Backward Movement**: Moves 1 square forward and 1 square backward.
+- **Pass Restriction**: Uninterceptable long passes are not effective within the penalty area (B1 to G1 and B2 to G2).

 ## Goalkeeper
-- **Omni-Directional Movement**: The goalkeeper can move 1 square in any direction but is primarily focused on defending the goal area.
+- **Omni-Directional Movement**: Moves 1 square in any direction, focusing on goal defense.

 ## Sprinting
-- **Attackers and Goalers**: Attackers and promoted Goalers have the special ability to Sprint.
-This allows them to cover up to 4 squares in a straight line towards the opponent's goal, reflecting their role in creating fast offensive opportunities.
+- **Attackers and Goalers**: Have the ability to Sprint, covering up to 4 squares towards the opponent's goal.

+## Updated Interception Rule
+- **Interception Restriction**: A piece cannot intercept if the movement is coming from behind it.

-## Additional Movement for Goalers
+## Enhanced Mobility for Goalers
+- **Promotion to Goaler**: A piece is promoted to a Goaler upon scoring a goal.
-- **Enhanced Mobility**: Upon scoring a goal and becoming a Goaler, a piece receives a +1 bonus to its weakest movement direction, increasing its versatility on the field.
+- **Additional Movement Ability**: A Goaler receives a +1 movement bonus in its weakest direction.
+   - A Midfielder promoted to a Goaler can move 2 squares forward.
+   - A Defender or an Attacker promoted to a Goaler can move 2 squares laterally.
+- This enhancement increases the versatility of the promoted piece on the field, adding depth to gameplay strategies.

-These movement rules for each piece type in "xfutebol" are designed to mimic the roles of actual soccer players, adding a layer of realism and strategic depth to the game.
-Players must utilize these movement abilities effectively to maneuver their pieces, control the ball, and execute their game plan.
+The distinct movement abilities and rules for each piece type in "xfutebol" are designed to create a dynamic game that mirrors the tactical nature of soccer, challenging players to thoughtfully maneuver their pieces and devise effective strategies.